c21mh/testGit/README.md

 # testGit
-hello my name is maddie and my father is a funny man
+*in a bristish accent* hello my name is maddie and my father is a funny man